knighthood-18/E-Commerce-Website/E-CommerceWebsite-master/CONTRIBUTING.md

 # Guidelines for contributors
 -PR's relevant to project will be accepted.

--Irrelevant will be labelled as "invalid"
+-Irrelevant will be labelled as "invalid".

 -Feel free to contribute in enhancement of the website.